Three Guys From Miami: Cuban and Spanish Food Recipes

 Glenn Lindgren: Many butchers in other parts of the United States call this a "green" ham.
 Just make sure you ask for an un-smoked or un-processed ham with the skin still on.

-Raúl Musibay: That's the most important part - you need the skin and the layer of fat underneath.
+Raúl Musibay: That's the most important part -- you need the skin and the layer of fat underneath.
+If you cannot find a fresh ham, substitute a pork shoulder roast

 Jorge Castillo: You can cook your lechón in the oven or outside on the grill.
 A covered grill (such as the Webber kettle) where you can bank the coals to the side, leaving an empty space beneath your ham, works best.